Brian Jaffee

 Chief Program Officer

-Danniell Nadiv’s love of fostering a vibrant Jewish community began during her formative years, as she actively engaged in volunteer work alongside her parents and grandparents at local Jewish organizations.
+Danniell’s commitment to building vibrant Jewish communities began in her youth, volunteering alongside her parents and grandparents at local Jewish organizations.
 As an experiential Jewish educator, Danniell embarked on a journey that took her across the United States, where she assumed roles including the Jewish Life and Learning Professional at the Stroum JCC in Washington State and Senior Director of Jewish Journeys, Places, and Welcoming at the Jewish Federation of Greater Atlanta.
+During her time at the Federation, she developed a deep interest in the transformative power of strategic community investment and collective impact.

 Teri Haught